nRF9160: Secure Partition Manager¶

 The sample is automatically built by the non-secure applications when the nrf9160_pca10090ns board is used.
 However, it is not a part of the non-secure application.

-Instead of programming SPM and the non-secure application at the same time, you might want to program them individually.
+Instead of flashing SPM and the non-secure application at the same time, you might want to flash them individually.

 To do this, disable the automatic building of SPM by setting the option